-The software used for calibration, mdltm (von Davier, 2005), was enhanced by implementation of an algorithm that monitored DIF measures and that automatically generated a suggested list of country specific item treatments.
+The software used for calibration, mdltm (von Davier, 2005), was enhanced by implementation of an algorithm that monitored DIF measures and that automatically generated a suggested list of country-specific item treatments.
 This algorithm grouped similar deviations of subgroups of countries so that unique parameters were assigned to either individual countries or country groups that showed the same level and direction of deviation.

-17.2.2 Population modeling using latent regressions
+17.2.2 Latent regression model and population modeling